nickmqb/fpga_craft/README.md

 # FPGA craft

-A voxel game for the iCE40 UP5K FPGA (for the iCEBreaker board).
+A voxel game/Minecraft clone for the iCE40 UP5K FPGA (for the iCEBreaker board).

 ## Disclaimer